Port Mill build.sc files to Scala 3

 - Created initial

-test, which failed due to fastparse’s “scalaparse” being inadequate. - Fixed a problem with the new Zinc error formatter which broke ansi escape codes.
+integration.feature[scala-3-syntax]test, which failed due to fastparse’s “scalaparse” being inadequate. - Fixed a problem with the new Zinc error formatter which broke ansi escape codes.

 - Experimented with reimplementing scalaparse from dotty’s grammar, but it was taking too long.